-2019 Stewardship FAQs
+2020 Stewardship FAQs

-Eighty-five per cent of St. Michael’s annual income comes from pledges.
-In The Episcopal Church, all parishes are self-sufficient.
-We receive no funds from the diocese or the national church; quite the opposite, we tithe from our gifts back to the diocese.
+Why are stewardship pledges needed?
+Eighty-five percent of St. Michael’s annual income comes from pledges.
+In The Episcopal Church, all parishes are self-sufficient, meaning we receive no funds from the diocese or the national church.
+In fact, quite the opposite—we tithe from our gifts back to the diocese.

-The traditional guideline in The Episcopal Church, based on scripture, is the tithe, a pledge of one-tenth of household income.
-For many, the tithe is a goal to work toward through yearly increases in your pledge.
-The important thing is to establish through prayer a level of giving that is helpful for you — that supports your spiritual health.
+How much should I pledge?
+The traditional guideline in The Episcopal Church is the tithe, a pledge of one-tenth of your household income.
+That said, for many the tithe is a goal to work toward through incremental pledge increases.
+What’s most important is to establish, through prayer, a level of giving that is meaningful to you.

 You can make single gifts and